loftuxab/alfresco-community-loftux/projects/installer/jboss/README_win.txt

 Running the Alfresco Server
 ===========================

-Navigate to the 'C:\alfresco' folder and run 'alf_start_jb.bat'
+Navigate to the 'C:\alfresco' folder and run 'alf_start.bat'
-- two minimized windows will be started for MySQL and OpenOffice
+- a minimized window will be started for OpenOffice
 - a console window will open for JBoss
 - when the console has the message 'Started in nnnnn ms', JBoss is running
 - you can now try Alfresco by visiting: